lkistler/baitSTR_type/README.md

 Fastq read files are provide in a whitespace-separated list of "file,sample1 file,sample2 file,sample3...".
 You must provide matching --r1 and --r2 files to use paired reads, but you can provide as many read files as you like per sample.
 For example:

 	perl BaitSTR_type.pl --index_prefix [indexPrefix] --align --mem --r1 Tatiana.R1.fastq.gz,Tatiana Oberon.R1.fastq.gz,Oberon --r2 Tatiana.R2.fastq.gz,Tatiana Oberon.R2.fastq.gz,Oberon

+If you have previously built an alignment and would like to run allelotype only, provide bam files in the same way:

+	perl BaitSTR_type.pl --index_prefix [indexPrefix] --allelotype --mem --bam Tatiana.bam,Tatiana Oberon.bam,Oberon